 Whereas a people database gives HR professionals insights into the specific skills and abilities of individuals, employee analytics and reporting tools help them to assess their progress over time.
 By tracking core workforce metrics over time, they can spot trends and identify strengths and weaknesses that are essential for an effective workforce plan.

-Departmental and organisational charts
+Departmental and Organisational Charts

 People databases and analytics and reporting tools are essential for understanding performance at the individual level.
 When combined with departmental and organisational charts, business leaders can gain a birds’ eye view of how the company is functioning, and pinpoint the teams and departments that most need training and development.